HL7/PDDI-CDS/pages/_includes/start.md

 using FHIR version '3.0.0'
 ~~~

-For the PDDI CDS artifacts, `FHIR` model, version `3.0.0` is used as the primary data model within the library.
-The data model supports all [FHIR STU3](https://www.hl7.org/fhir/index.html) resources including Medication Request, Medication Statement, Medication Administration, Medication Dispense, Observation, and Condition.
+For the PDDI CDS artifacts, FHIR model, version 3.0.0 is used as the primary data model within the library.
+The data model supports all [FHIR STU3](https://www.hl7.org/fhir/index.html) resources including MedicationRequest, MedicationStatement, MedicationAdministration, MedicationDispense, Observation, and Condition.

 #### Libraries
 {:.no_toc}